 (This is a non-sponsored review, and Ted Drewes Frozen Custard was not notified that we would be reviewing their restaurant.
 As always, all opinions are our own.)

-St. Louis Tradition
+A St. Louis tradition

 We arrived in St. Louis after a 4-hour drive from our AirBnb back in Kansas City, MO.
 Our intention was to skip lunch to save room for frozen custard — which proved to be an excellent plan.

-As we pulled up to the Ted Drewes’ parking lot, I could see my older kids’ faces registering suspicion.
 Ted Drewes is decidedly unimpressive as a world famous dessert place!
 The seriously retro paint job and exterior decor makes the uninitiated person wonder whether this frozen custard is “all that”.

-We all ordered different flavors of “concretes.”
-Long before Dairy Queen had their Blizzards, Ted Drewes has been serving “concretes” — a frozen confection so thick that they hand it to you upside down so you can see it’s not falling out!
-This is the signature treat at Ted Drewes.
+Long before Dairy Queen had their Blizzards, Ted Drewes has been serving “concretes” — custard shakes so thick that servers hand them to you upside down so you can see the shakes aren’t falling out!

 Ted Drewes’ Amazing Frozen Custard

-Brian ordered some kind of peanut butter flavor, and I ordered the most chocolate flavor possible.
+Brian ordered a Muddy Mississippi (peanut butter, chips, and cone pieces).
+I ordered the most chocolate flavor possible, something with hot fudge and Heath bar.
 Ted Drewes changes their menu seasonally, so some items are not always available.
-The kids ordered mint, cheesecake, caramel and some other varieties.
-Overall, we had a good sampling.

 Wow.
 So good.
 I am a huge ice cream aficionado, but I struggled to finish my standard sized concrete!
 I think I finally ended up handing it off to one of the kids, who had (sensibly) ordered a smaller size.